eigenreza/agentic-financial-risk-assistant/deployment/azure/aks_extension_note.md

 ## What AKS is

 Azure Kubernetes Service (AKS) is Microsoft's managed Kubernetes offering.
-It handles the Kubernetes control plane (API server, etcd, scheduler) as a fully managed Azure service — you provision and manage only the worker nodes.
+It handles the Kubernetes control plane (API server, etcd, scheduler) as a fully managed Azure service, you provision and manage only the worker nodes.
 The Kubernetes manifests in `deployment/kubernetes/` work on AKS without modification.

 ---